nilp0inter/autofirma-nix/README.md

 Additionally, you can enable DNIe integration, including NFC-based DNIe from an Android mobile via DNIeRemote.

-`autofirma-nix` provides a Home Manager module that you must import in your Home Manager configuration file.
+`autofirma-nix` provides a Home Manager module that you should import in your Home Manager configuration file.
 The setup may vary slightly depending on your Home Manager installation method.
 Below are examples for a standalone configuration.